alorenz465446/VBA_stock_analysis/README.md

 # Summary

-## Refractoring : taking old code and replacing it with more efficient code
+## Refactoring : taking old code and replacing it with more efficient code

 ### General Pros and Cons
 * You are able to make a more efficient piece of work.